 .
 We just want a streamlined process from request to approval; a centralized place to find all our files within seconds, and a style guideline everyone in the company can find and refer to.

 We've looked at the challenges, so let's look at the goals.
 Designers aren't complicated creatures; all we want is:

-Have you ever worked for a company where every team member stored their digital files in a different place?
-Frustrating, isn't it, searching through online storage systems and offline hard drives looking for one particular asset while watching your colleagues use the wrong files over and over again?
+Have you ever worked for a company where every team member stored their files in a different place?
+Frustrating, isn't it, searching through online storage platforms and messy desktops looking for that one file while watching your colleagues use the wrong files over and over again?

 A secure, centralized cloud-based storage solution can put a stop to these frustrations.
 By organizing assets based on a taxonomy structure, DAM makes it a whole lot easier to find files using filters, tags and other advanced search methods.

 Bynder offers a creative project management module that organizes workflows into four levels: campaign -> job -> stage -> task